 - Copy, cut, and paste with the Edit menu or associated keyboard shortcuts.

 - Drag image, script, suite, and SUT names into the Script Editor from other windows.

-The Script Editor includes a code completion feature.
-When you have typed at least one character in the Script Editor, auto-completion attempts to finish your current word.
-Suggested completions include variables, commands and functions, and names of scripts or images from your current suite, handlers, and helpers.
+The Script Editor includes code completion.
+When you type at least one character in the Script Editor, Eggplant Functional will bring up a list of suggested completions, including variables, commands and functions, names of scripts or images from your current suite, handlers, and helpers.
 For more information, see Auto-Completing Handlers and Helpers.

-To select an item from the list of options, you can use your arrow keys, your mouse, or keep typing until the item you want is the first in the list.
-(Note that, by default, the first item is selected for you.)
-To insert the selected item, hit Tab (the default choice) or Enter.
-Note: To change auto-completion preferences, go to eggPlant > Preferences, and select the Completion pane on the Scripts tab.
+To select an item from the list of options, you can use your arrow keys, your mouse, or continue typing until the item you want is shown at the top of the suggestion list.
+To insert the selected item, press Tab or Enter.

-The bottom part of the auto-completion pop-up box shows you what will be inserted for each option.
-Note that you can insert blocks of code with this method, such as if/then/else structures or repeat loops.
-In such cases, the inserted code typically has variables or tokens that you will need to replace with the specific values appropriate to your script, as shown below:
+You can insert blocks of code, such as if... then... else conditional statements, or repeat loops.
+In such cases, the inserted code typically has tokens that you will need to replace with the specific values appropriate to your script:

-If you don't want to use any of the suggested auto-completion options, you can just keep typing, or press Escape to dismiss the pop-up box.
-Remember, you can use the preferences settings to control what items are suggested and other details about how auto-completion works.
+If you don't want to use any of the suggested completion options, you can continue typing, or press Escape to dismiss the pop-up box.
+Remember, you can adjust auto-complete functionality in the Script Preferences to control what items are suggested, as well as other details about how auto-completion works.

 Auto indenting puts tab or space characters inside control structures to make scripts easier to read.
 (Control structures include handlers, repeat loops, if/then/else and try/catch commands.)

 By default, the Script Editor updates indentation when you press Return or Tab.
 (You can change this behavior in Script Editor preferences.)